-Rideshare Transportation to Health Care: Evidence From a Medicaid Implementation ne substantial barrier to accessing health care is the lack of consistent transportation.1-3 Transportation challenges to health care are disproportionately experienced by individuals who are low-income, older adults, non-White, women, and less educated, many of whom are Medicaid enrollees.4 An estimated 25% to 55% of Medicaid enrollees missed, arrived late to, or did not try to go to a health care appointment because of transportation issues.5-7 Adults and children who missed medical appointments due to transportation issues had extensive comorbidities and a significantly higher prevalence of health conditions compared with those who missed care for other reasons.4 Inconsistent care due to transportation challenges can negatively affect health and increase preventable emergency department visits, particularly for individuals with chronic conditions.^{8,9}
+Rideshare Transportation to Health Care: Evidence From a Medicaid Implementation ne substantial barrier to accessing health care is the lack of consistent transportation.
+Transportation challenges to health care are disproportionately experienced by individuals who are low-income, older adults, non-White, women, and less educated, many of whom are Medicaid enrollees.
+An estimated 25% to 55% of Medicaid enrollees missed, arrived late to, or did not try to go to a health care appointment because of transportation issues.
+Adults and children who missed medical appointments due to transportation issues had extensive comorbidities and a significantly higher prevalence of health conditions compared with those who missed care for other reasons.
+Inconsistent care due to transportation challenges can negatively affect health and increase preventable emergency department visits, particularly for individuals with chronic conditions.

-Yochai Eisenberg, PhD; Randall Owen, PhD; Caitlin Crabb, PhD; and Miguel Morales, MPH
+Yochai Eisenberg, PhD; Randall Owen, PhD; Caitlin Crabb, PhD; and Miquel Morales, MPH

-Nonemergency medical transportation (NEMT) is a mandatory benefit provided through Medicaid to travel to and from health care appointments.10 NEMT is provided by nonmedical personnel through a range of vehicles, including wheelchair-accessible vans.8 The most common model of NEMT administration is through a third-party broker and/or managed care organization (MCO), in which the broker or MCO receives capitated payments by the state to broker, coordinate, manage, and/or administer NEMT.^{11,12}
+Nonemergency medical transportation (NEMT) is a mandatory benefit provided through Medicaid to travel to and from health care appointments.
+NEMT is provided by nonmedical personnel through a range of vehicles, including wheelchair-accessible vans.
+The most common model of NEMT administration is through a third-party broker and/or managed care organization (MCO), in which the broker or MCO receives capitated payments by the state to broker, coordinate, manage, and/or administer NEMT.
+11,12

 Despite historical support for NEMT, this program is particularly susceptible to service and funding cuts.
-Some states have used Section 1115 waivers to exclude Medicaid expansion populations from NEMT benefits.13 CMS drafted a proposed rule that would allow states more flexibility in providing NEMT,14 and the current administration's budget proposals for fiscal years 2019 and 2020 proposed making NEMT an optional benefit.15 The rule could reduce patient access to NEMT and, subsequently, to needed medical services.
-This tension reflects the demands inherent in the Triple Aim of health care-cost, quality, and access16: It is extremely challenging to reduce NEMT costs without affecting quality and access or to improve quality without raising costs.
+Some states have used Section 1115 waivers to exclude Medicaid expansion populations from NEMT benefits.
+CMS drafted a proposed rule that would allow states more flexibility in providing NEMT, and the current administration's budget proposals for fiscal years 2019 and 2020 proposed making NEMT an optional benefit.
+The rule could reduce patient access to NEMT and, subsequently, to needed medical services.
+This tension reflects the demands inherent in the Triple Aim of health care-cost, quality, and access in the inherent in the Triple Aim of health care-cost, without affecting quality and access or to improve quality without raising costs.
 It is important to consider how quality and access are affected by new cost-reducing models in NEMT.